statpark/MR-MDR/README.md

 Multivariate Rank-Based Multifactor Dimensionality Reduction

 ## Notice
-All source codes were listed in file "MRMDR.R" for implemeting Multi-CMDR
+All source codes were listed in file "MRMDR.R" for implemeting MRMDR

 ## Citation